 Source: United Nations, Department of Economic and Social Affairs, Population Division, Trends in International Migrant Stock: The 2019 Revision, available at https://www.un.org/en/development/desa/population/migration/data/estimates2/estimates19.asp and

-https://www.un.org/development/desa/pd/content/international-migrant-stock, accessed 15 December 2023.
-Chinese Taipei’s Ministry of the Interior, available at https://ws.moi.gov.tw/001/Upload/400/relfile/0/4405/48349492-6f8c-453b-a9d1-4a8f0593b979/year/year_en.html, accessed 13 December 2023.
+https://www.un.org/development/desa/pd/content/international-migrant-stock, accessed 16 June 2024.
+Chinese Taipei’s Ministry of the Interior, available at https://ws.moi.gov.tw/001/Upload/400/relfile/0/4405/48349492-6f8c-453b-a9d1-4a8f0593b979/year/year_en.html, accessed 6 June 2024.

 Personal Remittances - Personal remittances is the sum of personal transfers and compensation of employees.
 Personal transfers, a new item in the sixth edition of the Balance of Payments Manual (BPM6), represents a broader definition of worker remittances.
 Personal transfers include all current transfers in cash or in kind between resident and non-resident individuals, independent of the source of income of the sender (and regardless of whether the sender receives income from labor, entrepreneurial or property income, social benefits, and any other types of transfers; or disposes assets) and the relationship between the households (regardless of whether they are related or unrelated individuals).
 Compensation of employees refers to the income of border, seasonal, and other short-term workers who are employed in an economy where they are not resident and of residents employed by non-resident entities.
 Data shown for Chinese Taipei are provided by Chinese Taipei and may not be strictly comparable with the data shown for all other APEC economies.
+Chinese Taipei’s data covers workers’ remittances, support remittances, and compensation of employees.
 Data on personal remittances paid and received shown are in current US dollars (in millions).
 Personal remittances received is also shown as a share of GDP.
 APEC aggregates for personal remittances paid and received in current US dollars (in millions) are sums based on data available.
 APEC aggregate for personal remittances received as a share of GDP is a weighted average based on GDP, Current USD.

-Source: World Bank, World Development Indicators, available at http://data.worldbank.org/, accessed 15 December 2023.
-Chinese Taipei's data directly provided by Chinese Taipei, accessed 24 May 2023.
+Source: World Bank, World Development Indicators, available at http://data.worldbank.org/, accessed 16 June 2024.
+Chinese Taipei's data directly provided by Chinese Taipei, accessed 24 May 2024.

 Finance (9 indicators)